0xflux/Rust-Hells-Gate/Readme.md

 This POC demonstrates a call down into NtOpenProcess; for this to be a fully functional malware loader there are a few other API calls that you must rebuild as syscalls, so this just demonstrates the technique as a POC.

-Check my [blog post](https://fluxsec.red/rust-edr-evasion-hells-gate) for this technique!
+Check my [blog post at fluxsec.red](https://fluxsec.red/rust-edr-evasion-hells-gate) for this technique!
 Also I have published a YouTube video on this where we dive deep into the topic [https://www.youtube.com/watch?v=aw6QO4ZDg_U](https://www.youtube.com/watch?v=aw6QO4ZDg_U)

 If you like this,
 please subscribe to my [Twitter](https://twitter.com/0xfluxsec) and [YouTube](https://www.youtube.com/@FluxSec) it would really help me!
+Feel free to reach out to me on Twitter also, would be great to connect!

 ## Usage